saber13812002/otp-wordpress-plugin-mobile-applications/README.md

 step 6: set telegram bot token in settings

-step 7: create a new database and import database.sql
+step 7: create a new database and import database.sql : HERE IS : BB_OTP3.SQL THEN IN BB_USER TABLE PLEASE ALTER ID FIELD AS UNIQUE AND KEY AND AUTO INCREMENT

 step 8: configure servername dbname dbuser dbpass in plugin settings